benhallouk/protractor-sample/README.md

 ## Instalation

+First ensure you have Java Runtime Enviroment and that it is added to your path, [this will guide you to do that](https://docs.oracle.com/javase/tutorial/essential/environment/paths.html)

-Just the node depandancies instalation using the command:
+Next is to install all node modules using the command:

 ```sh
 npm install